pps-lab/arc/README.md

 7. After this step, the evaluation framework should be usable.
 You can test the usability by running the `toy-example` experiment.
    Please note that for the `toy-example` experiment, we need to run the  `utils/python_utils/create_toy_input.py` script to generate the input file container for the input files needed for the `toy-example` experiment.
+Also, this input file container must be placed into the AWS Input file bucket before the experiment can be run.

 ## Usage